-Welcome to Summer Day Camp!
+Welcome to Day Camp!
 The Art and Environmental Education Day Camp is a place-based outdoor education program for students in TK to 6th grade in Mariposa County.
 This program is a collaboration between the Mariposa County Arts Council, Sierra Foothill Conservancy (SFC) and the Mariposa County Unified School District (MCUSD) Expanded Learning Opportunity Program.

-Six weeks of outdoor activities led by naturalists, scientists, Indigenous culture keepers, and teaching artists allow students to safely explore and celebrate preserved natural landscapes near to where they live.
+One week of Spring Day Camp & Six weeks of Summer outdoor activities led by naturalists, scientists, Indigenous culture keepers, and teaching artists allow students to safely explore and celebrate preserved natural landscapes near to where they live.